-- Pick up the latch plate and pull the belt across you.
-Don't let it get twisted. - Push the latch plate into the buckle until it clicks.
+Pick up the latch plate and pull the belt across you.
+Don't let it get twisted.

+The shoulder belt may lock if you pull the belt across you very quickly.
+If this happens, let the belt go back slightly to unlock it.
+Then pull the belt across you more slowly.
+2. Push the latch plate into the buckle until it clicks.
 Pull up on the latch plate to make sure it is secure.
 When the shoulder belt is pulled out all the way, it will lock.
 If it does, let it go back all the way and start again.
 If the belt is not long enough, see "Safety Belt Extender" at the end of this section.
 Make sure the release button on the buckle is positioned so you would be able to unbuckle the safety belt quickly if you ever had to.